Getting to Know Your Neighborhood: Beacon Hill

 70 Charles St.

-Tatte Bakery is sure to satisfy your sweet tooth with its dazzling selection of pastries, cakes, and intricate artisanal fruit and nut tarts.
-Owner Tzurit Or, a self-trained pastry chef from Israel, started the business in 2007 in her kitchen, selling baked goods at farmers markets, before opening her first brick-and-mortar location in Brookline and then expanding to Cambridge (three locations) and this café in the heart of Beacon Hill.
-It has a wonderful breakfast menu—poached eggs, breakfast sandwiches, and more exotic fare like Shakshuka (a traditional North African dish with bell peppers and tomatoes, topped with poached eggs and feta cheese)—and sandwiches such as turkey, pastrami, beet and halloumi, and ham and artichoke are available for lunch.
-Or has been recognized by numerous publications, including the Boston Globe and Bon Appetite magazine.
-Be sure to try the light cheesecake, a customer favorite.
+Satisfy your sweet tooth with Tatte’s selection of pastries, cakes, and intricate artisanal fruit and nut tarts.
+Self-trained Israeli pastry chef and owner Tzurit Or started the business in 2007 in her kitchen and sold baked goods at farmers markets before opening her first brick-and-mortar store in Brookline and then expanding to Cambridge and Boston.
+This café, in the heart of Beacon Hill, has a wonderful breakfast menu—poached eggs, breakfast sandwiches, and more exotic fare like shakshuka (a traditional North African dish with bell peppers and tomatoes, topped with poached eggs and feta cheese)—and sandwiches such as lamb kebab, prosciutto and fig, and roasted cauliflower for lunch.
+Or has been recognized by numerous publications, including the Boston Globe and Bon Appetit magazine.
+Among the pastry standouts are the strawberry raspberry pavlova and the tiramisu cup.

 Twentieth Century Limited